Water Filters & Purifiers

 Will a shower filter improve my skin?

 Many people notice an improvement in skin hydration and reduced irritation within a few weeks of switching to filtered shower water.
-Results vary depending on your skin type and local water quality, but it's one of the most commonly reported benefits.
+Results vary depending on your skin type and local water quality.

 Are shower filters worth it in Australia?

-Given that most Australian cities use chloramine as a secondary disinfectant (which is harder to remove than chlorine and more irritating to skin), shower filters are particularly relevant here.
+Given that most Australian cities use chloramine as a secondary disinfectant, shower filters are particularly relevant here.
 At the price point they're available for, they're worth trying — especially if you have sensitive skin or colour-treated hair.

 Can I use a shower filter with low water pressure?